-4 Suitable Methods to Use Arrows to Move Screen Not Cell
+How to Use Arrows to Move Screen Not Cell: 4 Suitable Methods

-Let’s assume a scenario where we have an Excel file that contains information about the employees of a company.
+Let’s assume a scenario where we have an Excel file containing information about a company’s employees.
 The worksheet has the Name, Age, Gender, Date of Birth, and the State each of them comes from.
 The problem is that this worksheet has the Scroll-lock enabled or on.
 As a result, instead of moving between cells, the arrow keys are now moving the entire worksheet or screen due to this feature.
 We will now disable the Scroll-lock feature of this worksheet to enable the arrow keys to move between cells.
 The image below shows the worksheet with the Scroll-lock feature enabled.

 1. Turn Off the Scroll Lock Using the On-Screen Keyboard to Move Cell in Excel